gsvaliente/slideProject/README.md

 # ABOUT THE PROJECT

 This is a small project to continue learning about state and animations.
 We can find two Files in the App.jsx file.
 One in which the carousel style is made from scratch.
+While the other is created with the help of libraries.

 ## ABOUT CAROUSEL.JSX